C.D. Dragón

 Club Deportivo Dragón is a Salvadoran football club, based in San Miguel, El Salvador; founded in 1939.
 Dragón has won the league title twice in the 1951 and 1953 and finished as runner-up on three occasions.

 CD Dragón have played their home games at the 10,000 capacity Estadio Juan Francisco Barraza since 1956 when the stadium was built.

 Their traditional home kit consists of Green and White shirts (striped) with white shorts and green socks.

 The club has a long-standing rivalry with national opponents Águila, and matches between the two sides are known as the "Derby Migueleño".

+The club currently plays in the Liga de Ascenso.